March 26, 2025 UMD Home FabLab AIMLab

 Operational Status ● Online

 Description The Maskless Aligner MLA 150 is a state-of-the-art maskless lithography tool.
 Areas of application include nanofabrication of quantum devices (2D materials, semiconductor materials, nanowires, etc.) MEMS, micro-optical elements, sensors, actuators, MOEMS and other devices for materials and life sciences.
 Depending on the application, the MLA 150 patterns high-resolution, high aspect ratio, and even simple grayscale structures.
 It is available with 375nm and 405nm lasers, have pneumatic autofocus, and is able to pattern from 12mm to 6in wafer.
-Check with resist manufacturer to find the dosage window.
+Check with resist manufacturer to find the starting dosage.
+New resists will require optimization.

 Location FabLab | Photolithography Tunnel